 Virgin — No Longer an Option

 Editors' Note: Forget about taking your wireless business to Virgin Mobile.
-Sprint, which owns the carrier, is shutting down Virgin and moving customers over to Boost in February.
+Sprint, which owns the carrier, shut down Virgin and moved customers over to Boost in February.
 Here's what we had to say about Virgin in the last update of our carrier rankings.

 Virgin tried to stand out from other prepaid carriers, including its fellow Sprint subsidiary Boost, by turning to the iPhone.
 Nearly three years ago, Virgin announced it was becoming an iPhone-only carrier and stripping down its data plans to a single unlimited option.
 (It's since expanded its plans, and you can still find a handful of Android phones.)
 The new focus might have appealed to iPhone users, but the same issues with Virgin's network performance and customer service remain no matter what phones Virgin offers.

 We didn't include Virgin in our recent round of LTE performance testing, since Virgin was leaning hard into its identity as an iPhone-focused carrier when we began our testing and we use Galaxy S phones to test speeds to ensure more consistent results.
 Since Sprint's network improved its download speed, we'd expect to see the same from Virgin, since the prepaid carrier's results closely mirror its parent network's, at least in past tests.

 Plans (15/25 points)

 After trying out a lone unlimited data plan for about a year, Virgin changed things up again last summer.
 You can now opt for 5GB of data for $35 a month or 10GB for $45.
 Both plans compare favorable to similar offerings from Metro by T-Mobile and Boost, though Metro boasts the better-performing network.